joshjohanning/joshjohanning.github.io/_posts/2021-11-23-github-codespaces-powerlevel10k.md

 ## Gotchas

-- Fonts - I was lucky as it seems that whatever configuration I had in my `.p10k.zsh` file and my font choice for my VS Code terminal (`MesloLGS NF`) seemed to work out of the box - but I could imagine some headache if you used a more custom font.
+- Fonts - I was lucky as it seems that whatever configuration I had in my `.p10k.zsh`{: .filepath} file and my font choice for my VS Code terminal (`MesloLGS NF`) seemed to work out of the box - but I could imagine some headache if you used a more custom font.
 You can [selectively *not* sync certain settings](https://code.visualstudio.com/docs/editor/settings-sync#_configuring-synced-data), so if you want a more default font to be used in your Codespace and a custom font to be used locally, you could probably do so.
 - If you are using the [Brave Browser](https://brave.com/), the shield (AdBlock) functionality tends to show a degraded view of the terminal window.
 Flip that shield off for this site.
 Annoyingly, you have to do this for each Codespace you create, as there is not the ability to whitelist a subdomain - but there is a [GitHub issue made for it](https://github.com/brave/brave-browser/issues/5290).
 Full error with shields on for those interested:
    > Error loading webview: Error: Could not register service workers: NotSupportedError: Failed to register a ServiceWorker for scope ('https://1c1b9171-108f-4374-9efc-20593a07163b.vscode-webview.net/stable/ccbaa2d27e38e5afa3e5c21c1c7bef4657064247/out/vs/workbench/contrib/webview/browser/pre/') with script ('https://1c1b9171-108f-4374-9efc-20593a07163b.vscode-webview.net/stable/ccbaa2d27e38e5afa3e5c21c1c7bef4657064247/out/vs/workbench/contrib/webview/browser/pre/service-worker.js?id=1c1b9171-108f-4374-9efc-20593a07163b&swVersion=2&extensionId=vscode.markdown-language-features&platform=browser&vscode-resource-base-authority=vscode-resource.vscode-webview.net&parentOrigin=https%3A%2F%2Fjoshjohanning-pipeline-templates-6497vrprh5r7v.github.dev'): The user denied permission to use Service Worker..